Smartphones top computers for U.S. Facebook time

 Facebook likely racked up more minutes because people like to stay on to craft updates, read friends' updates, and respond, said Michael Pachter of Wedbush Securities.
 By contrast, "it doesn't take that long to tweet," he said.

-comScore SCOR.O previously reported that Facebook computer users spent 422.8 minutes on Facebook in December.
+comScore previously reported that Facebook computer users spent 422.8 minutes on Facebook in December.

 But it says the March figure of 391 minutes doesn't represent a drop because it is now calculating the data differently after learning it had been double-counting users in some limited instances due to certain sites alerting servers twice when users got on the sites and used Facebook plug-ins.
 It has now fixed the glitch, a spokesman said.